 Daily Archives: February 4, 2020

 The League of Women Voters was founded on Feb.
-14, 1919.
-To celebrate that centennial, 300 local and state Leagues in all 50 states are holding activities to stress that “Women Power the Vote” in 2020.
+14, 1920.
+To celebrate that centennial, 300 local and state Leagues in all 50 states held activities to stress that “Women Power the Vote” in 2020.

 “The nonpartisan League was founded to help American women exercise their hard-fought right to vote,” said LWVMO President Evelyn Maddox.
 “A hundred years after getting suffrage, women now outnumber men among registered voters.
 For the four elections in 2020, women will power the vote.
 Our founders fought to get the 19th Amendment passed 100 years ago, and we honor that long battle by educating and empowering all voters so that each can play a critical role in shaping our country.”

-LWV of Missouri is using social media and e-mail to send thousands of suffragist valentines to Missouri legislators, League members and friends of the League.
-LWVMO’s eight local Leagues are holding a variety of activities in addition to voter registration drives.
+LWV of Missouri sent thousands of suffragist valentines to Missouri legislators, League members and friends of the League.
+LWVMO’s eight local Leagues held a variety of activities in addition to voter registration drives.

 Kansas City Mayor Quinton Lucas gave Sandy Eeds a proclamation recognizing LWV of Kansas City for 100 years of working to educate and inform voters.
 In turn, the League presented each council member a certificate of appreciation for running for office and serving the public.

 LWV of Metro St. Louis volunteers delivered cookies to workers at several local election authorities on Valentine’s Day.
-The St. Louis League is also hosting Suffragist Cinema on Feb.
-19 and March 8, showing the movie Iron Jawed Angels: Lead Follow or Get out of the Way.
+The St. Louis League is also hosting Suffragist Cinema on March 8, showing the movie Iron Jawed Angels: Lead Follow or Get out of the Way.

 LWV of Sedalia/Pettis County presented a history lesson of women’s suffrage since 1848 and the formation of the League.
 State Fair Community College teachers have agreed to give extra credit for students who attend and write about what they learned from the Feb.
 11 event.

-LWV of Columbia-Boone County hosted a program on February 11 called “Every day in Every way, How Local elections affect your daily life” on the subject of the impact of local elected officials are in our lives and sent a special valentine to elected officials to thank them for their service.
+LWV of Columbia-Boone County hosted a program on February 11 called “Every Day in Every Way, How Local Elections Affect Your Daily Life.”
+Barbara Hoppe and Janet Thompson spoke about the impact of local elected officials are in our lives.
+The Columbia League sent a special valentine to elected officials to thank them for their service.